wucucu/notes/parallelprogramming.md

 res0: Thread = Thread[Thread-3,5,]
 ```

-  Different threads use the synchonized block to agrre on unique values.
+  Different threads use the synchronized block to agree on unique values.
   The synchronized block is an example of a synchronization primitive.

 ### 1.1.7.
-Composition whith the synchronized block
+Composition with the synchronized block

   Invocations of the synchronized block can nest.